kellyluo25/recollectives/_posts/2024-10-19-red-book-5-year.md

 2023 · Bought a one-way trans-pacific flight.
 Asiatic dispatches—ate voraciously, prayed little, loved fully.
 The camera roll remembers what I can't: white sand, rice terraces, artificial waterfalls; amber skies, staircase hikes, favorite olives.
+Then, a three-week rail pass: in gorges, in alps, in tandem.

-Three-week rail pass.
-The summer I turned.
+The summer I turned ( , , ).

 A crucible for molten personhood.
 I was so eager to make myself anew, but had never sculped without a reference image.
 I had been spilled out from a jar, tipped over and poured out, and heaved myself in half-hearted attempts at new forms.
 A formlessness that made me question if I only ever knew how to take the shape of my containers.

-2024 · Letting go allows you to grow, I've said aloud enough times to believe it in the bones of me too.
-I trust that what matters, whatever stays, will stick.

-I am governed now by concentric rhythms.
+2024 · I am governed now by concentric rhythms.
 Work late, field trip at sunset, flee to the mountains; repeat.
 An interlude: cut open on health's demand.
-Finding the greatest joy in the things that make me tick.
-Saving places to return to, mapping places
+Late to listening to the clockwork—steady, insistent—finding the greatest joy in the things that make me tick.
+Started saving places to return to, tucking them away for safe-keeping.

+Letting go allows you to grow, I've said aloud enough times to believe it in the bones of me too.
+I trust that what matters, whatever stays, will stick.

-—san francisco, california. saturday 10pm.
+—san francisco, california.
+10pm.